 This is a large beach to say the least.
 The sandy Huntington Beach shoreline stretches for over two miles in both directions from the HB Pier.
 It’s a real hub of activity around the pier where beach-goers of all types congregate.
 Huntington City Beach is popular with surfers, beach volleyball players, teens, kids, adults and everyone else.

 9. Seal Beach, Seal Beach

-Seal Beach is the northernmost kid-friendly beach in Orange County.
+Seal Beach is the northernmost family-friendly beach in Orange County.
 Take the rug rats out on the pier to show them the view of the region from Long Beach to Huntington Beach.